5 Things I Wish I Knew When I Was 90lbs Heavier

 4. I will learn to like eating healthy

 I didn’t think I would ever like eating healthy but I do!
 I really enjoy planning out my meals and picking things I will really savor.
 I make my dishes very flavorful with lots of herbs and spices and find ways to bulk them up with low-calorie foods so it feels like I’m eating more for less.
 My favorite thing is finding new foods that I didn’t realize where low calorie, it’s like treasure!
 I eat a lot of vegetables, and I LOVE fruit!
 I’ve also switched from diet pop to flavored sparkling water!
 I have found my tastes have changed and I really do enjoy eating healthy.

 5. I can still have treats sometimes while I lose weight

-In the end, all that matters is you find things that motivate you to carry on when you feel the weakest and lean on discipline when your motivation fails you.
+In the end, you need to find things that motivate you to carry on when you feel the weakest and lean on discipline when motivation fails you.
 For me, when I figured that out I became much less worried about the future of my health.
 I know I’ve got this under control!